-Example Language: Public lands are precisely what their name implies-lands that are owned by us, the public.
-These can include everything from the smallest local city parks all the way to the largest national parks and forests.
-These lands are to be managed for the long term health of the land and the American people.
+6. Example Language: Public lands can include everything from the smallest local city parks all the way to the largest national parks and forests.
+These lands are intended to be managed for the long term health of the land and the American people.

-Background: Incorporate local examples-point out your favorite
+Background: Incorporate local examples-point out your favorite National Forest, state park, BLM land in your area to anchor this for your audience in familiar names and landscapes.

-National Forest, state park, BLM land in your area to anchor this for your audience in familiar names and landscapes.
+7. Example Language: Here in the Northwest, several different federal agencies manage public lands for uses including everything from recreation to clear-cut logging.
+Some lands have special designations that protect them for conservation, while others are preserved for their cultural significance.
+Other public lands are open for more intensive commercial uses such as mining, logging, grazing, and energy development.
+As you can see, the Bureau of Land Management (which is part of the Department of Interior) and the U.S. Forest Service (part of the Department of Agriculture)

-Example Language: Here in the Northwest, several different federal agencies manage public lands for uses including everything from recreation to clear-cut logging.
-Some lands have special designations that protect them for conservation, while others are preserved for their cultural significance, wildlife, or the intrinsic value of the ecosystem.
-Other public lands are set aside for more intensive commercial uses such as mining, logging, grazing, and energy development.
-As you can see, the Bureau of Land Management (which is part of the Department of Interior) and the U.S. Forest Service (part of the Department of Agriculture) manage the lion's share of federal lands in the region.
+manage the lion's share of federal lands in the region.